 |*Required to view printable (PDF) version of the lesson.|

-The primary audience for this activity is healthcare providers, some of whom are on the frontlines of the COVID-19 pandemic, treating patients.
+The primary audience for this activity is healthcare providers, many of whom are on the frontlines of the COVID-19 pandemic, treating patients.

 Statement of Need/Program Overview